Skip to content

 For a contrasting community-based experience, the fellows rotate at two affiliate sites located in New York City.
 Saint Barnabas Hospital is a busy inner-city facility known for its advanced asthma care and multifaceted critical care service.
 Metropolitan Hospital Center provides exposure to the outpatient care of the prototypical community patient with pulmonary disease.
 We believe that this combination of complementary training sites offers the broadest possible clinical scope, preparing fellows for practice in any environment upon graduation.

-As part of a program based at an academic medical center and closely allied with New York Medical College, the fellows are granted six months of research time between second and third year to pursue scholarly projects with the encouragement and mentorship of the faculty.
+As part of a program based at an academic medical center and closely allied with New York Medical College, the fellows are granted six months of research time spread between second and third year to pursue scholarly projects with the encouragement and mentorship of the faculty.
 They also interact with New York Medical College medical students in multiple settings.
-There is an extensive list of conferences designed with trainees in mind, including Chest X-ray and CT conferences, Pathology conference, Thoracic tumor board, clinical case conference, M&M, and CF conference among others.
+There is an extensive list of conferences designed with trainees in mind, including chest CT and Ultrasound conferences, Pathology conference, Thoracic tumor board, clinical case conference, M&M, and CF conference among others.
 There is a divisional Grand Rounds series as well as a “boot camp”-style preparatory crash course for first-year fellows in the summer months.
 Running weekly is a core curriculum lecture series composed of both faculty and fellow presentations.

 The Westchester Medical Center Pulmonary and Critical Care Medicine fellowship program participates in ERAS and invites applications from candidates interested in its mission of providing premier clinical training in an environment conducive to scholarly output.
 As a reflection of the multicultural patient population we serve in the environs of New York City, we pride ourselves on attracting a similarly diverse and inclusive group of fellows.